jgs110/todo-2021/README.md

-// Todo List to practice coding events and basic hooks with Vanilla React
+// CRUD Todo List to brush up on handling events and basic hooks in vanilla React
+// Utilizes useState, useEffect, and useRef.
+// Utilizes handleChange and handleSubmit & general form handling